 The Science of Compression Gear for Runners

-As with all fads, the makers of these products brag about the performance-enhancing properties of their apparel.
+As with all fads, the brands producing these products brag about the performance-enhancing properties of their apparel.
 But, there is some legitimate science that’s investigating the utility of compression wear too – and that’s what we’ll look at today.

 How Compression Gear Works